Overwintering vegetables is a great way to get more harvests the

 Leeks & Green Onions are crops that can be grown and harvested in late fall and winter, if you leave some in the ground you’ll find them a nice surprise in early spring.

 Giant red mustard (pictured below) has a strong spicy taste that not everyone enjoys but it’s far milder when cooked.
-Our overwintered giant red mustard produced many large leaves before bolting, and actually lasted longer than our spinach did before flowering.
+Our overwintered giant red mustard produced many large leaves before bolting.
+It actually lasted longer than our spinach did before flowering.
 Mizuna grew some leaves but flowered faster than the other mustard greens.

 Here are more veggies that you can overwinter